 B2B Marketing: When to Hire vs. Outsource [INFOGRAPHIC]

-Some may think I’m biased on this topic since I’m a B2B marketing consultant, but I spent most of my career as a corporate employee where this question often came up.
-Having been on both sides I’m comfortable conveying some unbiased tips.
+Some may think I’m biased on this topic since I’m a freelancer, but I spent most of my career as a corporate employee where this question often came up.
+Having been on both sides, I’m comfortable conveying some unbiased tips.

 When someone asks me, “How do I know what/when to outsource vs. hire for the marketing workload?”, I suggest first asking:

 “What type of marketing help do I need?”

 Some of your answers may include someone to help:

 - Figure out or refresh my brand strategy, unique value proposition, and message.

 - Get me into the 21st century with the latest B2B best practices such as content marketing, lead nurturing, and marketing automation.

 - Rethink my marketing organizational structure through the lens of data, technology, and marketing operations.